-As automation increases in the digital age, leaders' and employees' soft skills will become critically important to getting -- and keeping -- a competitive edge.
+During this wave of automation, leaders' and employees' soft skills will become critically important to getting -- and keeping -- a competitive edge across all business sectors as the impact of technology becomes clear.

-That's one of the critical takeaways Edward D. Hess, author of Hyper-Learning: How to Adapt to the Speed of Change, would like business and HR leaders to understand.
-Hess is an author, business consultant and professor of business administration at the Darden School of Business at the University of Virginia.
-He focuses on innovation, principled leadership and creating a better learning culture.
-With his latest book, Hess tackles hyper-learning and the practical ways humans can stay relevant as automation becomes more widespread.
+This demand for softer skills in the future workplace is one of the critical takeaways Edward D. Hess, author of Hyper-Learning: How to Adapt to the Speed of Change, would like business and HR leaders to understand.
+With his latest book, Hess tackles hyper-learning and the practical ways human workers can stay relevant by learning important social skills.
+These enable workers to contribute to business productivity as machine learning and other advances in technology become more widespread.

-Hess delves into why soft skills are a key aspect of hyper-learning, shares some top soft skills and explains how employers can create a learning culture to cultivate soft skills.
+Hess delves into why these types of skills -- such as critical thinking, emotional intelligence of employees and effective communication -- are a key ingredient of hyper-learning.
+He also shares some top soft skills and explains how employers can create a learning culture so employees can cultivate soft skills for all job roles.

 What is hyper-learning?